 Syntactic entrainment and the tuning of conventions that express emergent properties

 As noted, apart from expressing event roles, it has been argued that syntactic structures can also express aspects of event content (termed here emergent properties) that convey more holistic aspects of events.
-For instance, although both the double-object dative and prepositional dative syntactic structures express the same event roles (an agent, a theme, and a goal), they also express subtly different meanings.
+For instance, although both the double-object dative and prepositional dative syntactic structures express the same event roles (an agent, a theme, and a goal), they have also been argued to express subtly different meanings.
 Specifically, the double-object structure conveys the meaning that the transfer event resulted in a change of possession, whereas the prepositional dative expresses only that the event resulted in the transfer to a location or recipient (Goldberg, 1995).
 As the expression of such emergent properties of events through the use of particular syntactic structures is a conventionalized aspect of language, the mappings that underlie them must be learned on a community-wide basis.
 As with syntactic priming, the process by which language users learn (and potentially recalibrate) their knowledge of these emergent event properties could serve a functional role in linguistic communication.
 Specifically, the extent to which the members of a linguistic community are able to maintain similar conventions that govern the mapping of event content (i.e., emergent properties) onto syntactic structures could serve to enhance communicative efficiency within the linguistic community and (specifically) between conversational partners.
 Above, we described accounts that view syntactic priming as a recalibration of the mappings of event roles onto syntactic structures.
 Accordingly, we might expect a similar recalibration of the mappings of emergent event properties onto syntactic structures.

 Consider again syntactic priming.
 Language users know that certain sets of event roles can be expressed by certain grammatical structures.
 In (relatively) fixed word-order languages like English, grammatical functions – and the event roles they express – are conveyed through the sequences of words in sentences.
 According to Chang, Dell, and Bock (2006), syntactic priming reflects the operation of a mechanism that learns the mappings between event roles and grammatical sequences: If a language user hears or produces a set of event roles (irrespective of their content) through a particular grammatical sequence, then subsequently, when the language user wants to express those same event roles again, she or he is more likely to use that same grammatical sequence.

 Crucially, syntactic priming effects are independent of the specific semantic content of sentences.
 That is, syntactic priming reflects a change in the likelihood that some set of abstract event roles (i.e., irrespective of their content) will be mapped onto particular syntactic structures.
 Thus, in order to explain how syntactic structures come to conventionally express particular aspects of event content, or emergent properties of events, a repetition that is different from syntactic priming needs to be involved.
-Specifically, rather than a general repetition of syntactic structure contingent on a particular set of event roles, speakers should repeat syntactic structures when describing particular (emergent) event content.
+Specifically, rather than a general repetition of syntactic structure contingent on a particular set of event roles, speakers could repeat syntactic structures when describing particular (emergent) event content.